 Peruvian Connection is a Tonganoxie-based clothing brand that is worn by some members of the royal family in England.

-“It’s gratifying for me to know that Tonganoxie gets this exposure, but this town needs more than exposure.
-Growing up in Kansas is one of my favorite things to talk about,” said Annie Hurlbut, CEO and founder of Peruvian Connection.
+"It’s gratifying for me to know that Tonganoxie gets this exposure, but this town needs more than exposure.
+Growing up in Kansas is one of my favourite things to talk about," said Annie Hurlbut, CEO and Founder of Peruvian Connection.

 Last Christmas Day, papers around the world noticed the hat worn by the Duchess of Cambridge Kate Middleton was created by the Kansas-based company, Peruvian Connection.

 The Vallnord Alpaca fur hat, priced at £99, immediately sold out.

 "She just looked like a million bucks, and it was the perfect thing for her," said Hurlbut.

 Middleton and her sister, Pippa, along with their mother have been longtime shoppers of Peruvian Connection.

 "They obviously have access to whatever they want.
 To have them pick us, for certainly not their entire wardrobe but for a fair amount of business over the years, it’s tremendously validating," said Hurlbut.